 While Texas is a community property state, and all property obtained during a marriage is presumed to belong to both spouses as community property, certain property such as real estate can present a challenge when it comes to the division of assets.
-When a married couple who owns real estate decides to divorce, they must determine if one party will retain the real estate or if they will sell the property and split the proceeds.
-If your spouse and you own property and intend to divorce, it is crucial that you engage a skilled attorney to determine which method of dividing real estate in divorce is in your best interest.
-The Dallas divorce attorneys at the McClure Law Group will work tirelessly to secure an appropriate share of marital assets on your behalf in a high asset divorce.Separate Interests in Property
+When a married couple who owns real estate decides to divorce, they must determine if one party will retain the real estate or if they will sell and split the proceeds.
+If you and your spouse own property and intend to divorce, it is crucial that you engage a skilled attorney to determine which method of dividing real estate in divorce is in your best interest.
+The Dallas divorce attorneys at the McClure Law Group will work tirelessly to secure an appropriate share of marital assets on your behalf in a high-asset divorce.Separate Interests in Property

-Regardless of whether your spouse and you wish to keep your real estate or whether you jointly agree to sell it, you will need an appraisal to determine the value of your property when you are dividing real estate in divorce.
-Generally, a real estate appraisal, which is based on the size and condition of the property and comparable property sales in the area, will provide an accurate third-party valuation of the property.
-While tax assessments of real estate provide a valuation of the property, they often do not reflect the fair market value of the property.
-As a result, parties are usually discouraged from relying solely on a tax appraisal in determining the value of a property.
-If your spouse and you cannot agree on a real estate appraiser, or if you obtain vastly different appraisals, consider asking the court to appoint a neutral appraiser to determine the value of your property.Selling Jointly Owned Real Estate
+Regardless of whether you and your spouse wish to keep your real estate or you jointly agree to sell it, you will need an appraisal to determine the value of your property when you are dividing real estate in divorce.
+Generally, a real estate appraisal, which is based on the size and condition of the property and comparable property sales in the area, will provide an accurate third-party valuation.
+While tax assessments of real estate provide a valuation of the property, they often do not reflect the fair market value of the property as well.
+As a result, parties are usually discouraged from relying solely on a tax appraisal in determining the value.
+If you and your spouse cannot agree on a real estate appraiser, or if you obtain vastly different appraisals, consider asking the court to appoint a neutral appraiser to determine the value of your property.Selling Jointly Owned Real Estate

-In deciding whether you wish to retain your property or receive a payout of half the value of the property, there are several factors that must be weighed.
-You must consider what your financial situation will be after the divorce and whether you will be able to sustain the property and its encumbrances on your own, or whether it is more important to you to have the increased financial security that proceeds from the sale of the property or a buyout from your spouse would provide.
-Furthermore, it is important to assess whether the value of the property is likely to appreciate or depreciate in the future.
+In deciding whether you wish to retain your property or receive a payout of half the value, there are several factors that must be weighed.
+You must consider what your financial situation will be after the divorce and whether you will be able to sustain the property and its encumbrances on your own, or whether it is more important to you to have the increased financial security that proceeds from a sale or a buyout from your spouse would provide.
+Furthermore, it is important to assess if the value of the property is likely to appreciate or depreciate in the future.

 Selling any real estate that is community property and splitting the proceeds after any outstanding mortgages have been paid is the most straightforward way of fairly dividing the value of real estate.
 While selling property is relatively simple in terms of dividing its value, it does leave both parties in the position of needing to find a new residence.Retaining Jointly Owned Real Estate